Acceleration, Volunteering & Enrichment

 - GT families facing additional or new financial hardship may be searching for scholarships.
 The Davidson Institute maintains a list of scholarships for younger students, the National Society for the Gifted and Talented maintains this list, and NAGC offers the annual Dr. Martin D. Jenkins Scholar Award for highly gifted Black students.

-Twice-exceptional needs may present additional challenges this spring, particularly if your child has disability needs that are hard to address at home or during online learning.
+Twice-exceptional needs may present additional challenges, particularly if your child has disability needs that make it hard to transition back to in-school learning.
 Below are a few reputable resources that may help parents cope with 2e differences during this time.

 - TILT Podcast on parenting differently-wired children during a pandemic